Media

 What is moral injury & how does it happen?

 Bonita: Well, that's just it.
 One of the main issues is a lack of resources.
-People in healthcare, emergency response and nonprofits want to help, but there is an incredible lack of resources in which to provide the help that people need.
+People in healthcare, emergency response, and nonprofits want to help, but there is an incredible lack of resources to provide the help people need.

 This is where moral injury comes in.
 Helping professionals want to help those they serve, but they are often powerless to do so due to a lack of funding or long waiting lists.
 They are highly trained professionals, and yet they feel like their hands are tied.